 In 2011, the Nashville Superspeedway in Lebanon, which previously held Nationwide and IndyCar races, was shut down.

-In 2012, the Mississippi Band of Choctaw Indians placed 79 acres in Henning into federal trust.
+In 2012, the Mississippi Band of Choctaw Indians placed 79 acres (32 ha) in Henning into federal trust, which is governed directly by the tribe.

-In 2014, the Tennessee General Assembly created the Tennessee Promise, allowing in-state high school graduates to enroll in two-year post-secondary education tuition-free.
+In 2014, the Tennessee General Assembly created the Tennessee Promise, which allows in-state high school graduates to enroll in two-year post-secondary education programs such as associate degrees and certificates at community colleges and trade schools in Tennessee tuition-free.

 Since 2016, Tennessee has been the most populous state to vote Republican by more than 60% in presidential elections.

-Until 2017, the TBR also operated six public universities in the state; it now only gives them administrative support.
+Until 2017, the Tennessee Board of Regents (TBR) operated six public universities in the state; now it only gives them administrative support.

 In 2019, Chattanooga Red Wolves SC became a member of the third-tier USL League One.